-Further, effective from January 1, 2015, if an R.O.C. resident sells shares listed on the Taiwan Stock Exchange, GreTai Securities Market or Emerging Stock Market for more than NT\$1 billion within a year, 0.5% of the amount in excess of NT\$1 billion shall be deemed the capital gain and shall be subject to the capital tax at the rate of 20%; provided, however, that such R.O.C. resident may choose to calculate the net capital gain in accordance with the applicable formula and have such gain be taxed as provided in the preceding two paragraphs.
+Further, effective from January 1, 2018, if an individual who is a R.O.C. resident sells common shares listed on the Taiwan Stock Exchange, GreTai Securities Market or Emerging Stock Market for more than NT\$1 billion within a year, 0.5% of the amount in excess of NT\$1 billion shall be deemed as the capital gain and shall be subject to the tax at the rate of 20%; provided, however, that such individual may choose to calculate the net capital gain in accordance with the applicable formula and have such gain be taxed as provided in the preceding paragraph.

-It is unclear whether a non-ROC resident holder of ADSs will be considered to be the ultimate holder and seller for the purpose of calculation and application of capital gain tax when the holder of ADSs withdraw the ADSs and request the depositary to sell the underlying common shares in the R.O.C.
-[Note: MOF so far has yet issued any ruling in this regard.
-However, in the absence of the explicit exemption and referring to the current ruling with respect to the collective account for the foreign employees, we are unable to rule out this possibility.]
+It is unclear whether a non-R.O.C. resident holder of ADSs will be considered to be the ultimate holder and seller for the purpose of calculation and application of capital gain tax when the holder of ADSs withdraws the ADSs and requests the depositary to sell the underlying common shares in the R.O.C.

-Subject to the Alternative Minimum Tax Act, gains realized from various securities transactions by an R.O.C.-resident entity shall be calculated as taxable income for the purpose of the Statute and may further be subject to income tax.
-If the above entity has held shares for more than three (3) years, 50% of capital gain may be exempted from AMT.
-In addition, transfers of ADSs by non-R.O.C. resident holders are not regarded as sales of R.O.C. securities and, as a result, any gains derived therefrom are currently not subject to R.O.C. income tax.
+Subject to the Alternative Minimum Tax Act, gains realized from various securities transactions by an R.O.C.-resident entity shall be calculated as taxable income for the purpose of the AMT Act and may further be subject to income tax.
+If the above entity has held common shares for more than three (3) years, 50% of capital gain may be exempted from AMT.
+In addition, gains realized from transfers of ADSs by non-R.O.C. resident holders are not regarded as income from sources in the R.O.C. and, as a result, any gains derived therefrom are currently not subject to R.O.C. income tax.